-When they are made available to the consumer, solid stainless steel boules have different finishes: smoked bronze, natural stainless steel satin, or golden satin.
+When they are made available to the consumer, solid stainless steel boules have different finishes: natural stainless steel satin, or golden satin.

 These finishes correspond naturally to the last operation of the production process.
 They are temporary, and they normally wear off after the first games.